 Before joining Choate, Henry served as the chief executive officer of a private energy company developing hydropower facilities on existing dams through the United States and advising private equity funds on energy project acquisitions.

-Henry was an investment banker for 15 years, most recently as a managing director at UBS.
-While at UBS, he managed the firm’s Massachusetts public finance investment banking office, senior-managing $24 billion of new issue municipal bonds funding transportation, clean water programs, general infrastructure, and affordable housing.
+He was a managing director at investment banking firm UBS where he managed the firm’s Massachusetts public finance office.
+He was the senior underwriter of $24 billion of new issue municipal bonds for transportation, clean water programs, general infrastructure and real estate projects.

 Professional & Community Involvement

 - Member of the Board of the Massachusetts Clean Energy Center and chairs the Center’s Investment Committee which oversees the Center’s investments in private companies and the management of its cash reserves

 - Member of the Board of Massachusetts Educational Financing Authority